Table of contents

 Even when you are short on time (which, let’s be serious, is often the case), usability tests can be done quickly and productively, and save your product from reworks.
 Below, I have listed the usability methods that I have found the most useful when producing and launching web and mobile games and websites.

 If you already have users you can test with, do it!
 Users love to give their input.
 But the trick is to encourage them to be honest and not hold back on criticism.
 This was the first usability test I took part in when I started my career as a UX Researcher and it taught me a lot about how to approach and engage users, and most importantly, how to treat them with respect.
 The only downside to this test is that recruiting your users can take a few weeks before you finish testing.

 When conducting a moderated test, start by asking some warm-up questions about how your user discovered your product, how often they use it, what other similar products they use, and so on.
 These warm-up questions can make your users feel at ease and be honest with you.
-A second researcher can also be useful to have in the room as they can note down responses, actions, and behavior.
-If you would like to go one step further, you could also analyze and gain deeper insights into your users’ behavior and decision-making through eye-tracking technology.
+A second researcher can also be useful to have in the room as they can note down responses, actions, and behaviour.
+If you would like to go one step further, you could also analyse and gain deeper insights into your users’ behaviour and decision-making through eye-tracking technology.
 Always get permission from your user before recording them.

 👉 Check out Tobii eye-tracking

 If you don’t yet have users available to test with, then using a recruiting service such as TestingTime is a great way to get user feedback fast.
 Recruiting services can have your test results ready in as little as a few hours.
 You will also have more options when choosing your target audience’s demographics, e.g. age, gender, country, computer skills, etc., and you normally have the option to include tailor-made questions.

 Another benefit of using a recruiting service is you can see a user’s First Time User Experience (FTUE).
 This is beneficial because it gives you a fresh look at how users who have never used your product will react.